-If the mobile time clock method is enabled, When I Work can use GPS coordinates to ensure that employees are physically located near the appropriate location or job site when they clock in.
+If the mobile time clock method is enabled, When I Work can use GPS coordinates to ensure that employees are physically located near the schedule or job site address when they clock in.

 - This restriction does not apply when employees clock out.

 - Managers and account holders can clock themselves or employees in from any location regardless of attendance settings.